-Eamonn B. Shanahan is visual artist and theatre maker from Ireland.
-His strong work ethic is motivated by his passion for the arts and its’ further continuance and development.
+Eamonn B. Shanahan is visual artist, photographer and theatre maker from Ireland.
+His strong work ethic is motivated by his passion for the arts and its’ further continuance and development endorsing the values of creativity for individuals, enterprises and communities.
 Motivating and curating arts projects, supporting and developing collaborating artists and participating in the evolution of cultural landscapes are the very premise for his artistic drive and ambition.

 He graduated from the Crawford College of Art and Design, Cork in June 2014 with a Bachelor of Arts honours degree in Fine Art.
 Primarily, his practice focused on lens based media experimenting with Screen Dance and perceived reality.
 While in Cork, Eamonn began to establish himself as an artistic director and arts producer.
 He produced two major exhibitions including: “Are We There Yet?” in 2013, a multidisciplinary arts exhibition that featured 64 artists and hosted a programme of 6 performances throughout the event; following this he co-chaired his BA degree show exhibition “Na hOibreacha (The Works)” in June 2014.